How do I apply?

 When is the deadline for applications?

-We accept applications year round through the last business day in December for the following year's training season.
+We accept applications year round through the last business day in December (ANCHORAGE APPLICANTS ONLY) for the following year's training season.
+If applying for our carpentry apprenticeship in Fairbanks, the deadline to apply is March 15th.
 If accepted, training starts in April or May, depending on your craft.

 How much does the program cost?

-There is no tuition for the program.
-Upon acceptance into any of our programs there is a $300.00 book fee and a tool requirement of approximately $700.00; however, there are usually grants available to pay for tool and book costs if you meet certain criteria.
+There is no tuition for the program; however, upon acceptance into any of our programs there is a $300.00 book fee and a tool requirement of approximately $750.00; however, there are usually grants available to pay for tool and book costs if you meet certain criteria.
 Apprentices are also required to join their local union and pay dues.
-Dues range from approximately $21 - $26 per month.
+Dues range from approximately $21 - $30 per month, depending on the union.

 How long is the apprenticeship?